 A 2024 PwC survey shows U.S. consumers are willing to pay, on average, 9.7% more for sustainably produced or sourced goods—even amid inflation.

-When choices feel overwhelming or trends feel too fast to catch, remember that support is always at your fingertips.
+Do you feel choices are overwhelming or trends are too fast to catch?
+Remember that support is always at your fingertips.
 To turn today's inspiration into your next favorite outfit, simply Glance It – Shop It and step into your day with total confidence.

-1. What are the biggest fashion trends for 2026?
+1. What are the biggest fashion trends in the U.S. for 2026?